What is atrophic vulvovaginitis?

 Atrophic vulvovaginitis means thinned genital tissues in women.
 Often it is shortened to atrophic vaginitis, as it is vaginal tissue that is most often symptomatic.

 Atrophic vulvovaginitis is associated with oestrogen deficiency due to:

-- breast cancer medication such as tamoxifen and aromitase inhibitors.
+- Breast cancer medication, such as tamoxifen and aromatase inhibitors.